Unless you live in a city with excellent, reliable public transportation, you need a car. It’s a fact of life.

 If you’re planning on buying a car, you’ve most likely already considered getting a car loan with a company that specializes in bad credit car loans.

 You may have already been offered in-house financing from the dealership, who partners with these lenders.
 Going with a poor credit auto loan company depends on your situation.
 Some of them don’t even check your credit.
 They can get you back on the road, but like most things, it comes at a cost.
 Eventually, the short-term gain will be overshadowed by the long-term pain.

 As convenient as these companies may be at times, they aren’t exactly philanthropic organizations.
 Avoid most of them as much as you can.
 Why?
 Because even though the monthly payments may be manageable, the interest rates will be astronomical.

 Looking back, you’ll realize if you had had the cash at the beginning you could have paid for the car many times over if it hadn’t been for the interest.

 Plus, don’t forget, cars instantly depreciate once you drive them off the lot.
 Any way you look at it, these companies aren’t there to help you, they’re there to make a quick buck at your expense.

 Obviously, you’re always going to have a higher interest rate when you get a loan of any kind with bad credit.
 However, beware of predatory lenders that have convoluted terms and conditions.
 And always shop around for multiple offers for the sake of comparison.

 Also, be careful when negotiating at the dealership — remember, it’s their job to use pressure tactics to get more money out of you.

-What kind of credit score do you need to qualify for an auto loan?
+What credit score do you need to qualify for an auto loan?

 You may have missed a few cell phone payments, or been a few days late on paying your credit card.
 However, that doesn’t necessarily mean you have poor credit.
 Figure out what your credit score is before you start jumping to conclusions and making decisions that will affect your wallet for years to come.